prob140/textbook/_chapters/Chapter_03/03_Equality.md

 ## Equality

-We know what it means for two numbers to be equal.
+We know what it means for two numbers to be equal: they are at the same spot on the number line.
 Equality of random variables, however, can be of more than one kind.

 ### Equal
 Two random variables $X$ and $Y$ defined on the same outcome space are *equal* if their values are the same for every outcome in the space.
 The notation is $X = Y$ and it means that